 To avoid causing your carpet to buckle when moving furniture or other heavy items, you must take precautions.
 It is best to lift the item and carry it if it is possible.

 03 of 07

 Improper Installation of the Carpet

 Carpet buckling may occur as a result of poor installation of the carpet.
-When wall-to-wall carpet is installed, it must be stretched tightly and then is secured in place with tack strips along the edges of the carpet.
+When a wall-to-wall carpet is installed, it must be stretched tightly and then is secured in place with tack strips along the edges of the carpet.
 If the installer has not stretched the carpet tightly enough, it may loosen slightly, which could cause it to ripple.
 Ideally, carpet should be stretched during the installation using a power stretcher, which will reduce the chances of buckling.

 04 of 07